PrathameshKhole/perceptron_branch_predictor/README.md

-# CSE 220 – Perceptron-Based Branch Prediction in gem5 (X86 Only)
+# CSE 220 – Perceptron-Based Branch Prediction in gem5

 This project adds two perceptron-based branch predictors to gem5 and compares them against the built-in predictors on a small X86 benchmark suite.
 Scripts are included to run predictors, extract statistics, export CSV summaries, and generate visualizations.